Effective Utilization of Bollinger Bands in Forex Markets.

 Understanding Bollinger Bands

 Bollinger Bands consist of three lines: the middle band is a simple moving average (SMA), typically over 20 periods, and the upper and lower bands are standard deviations away from the SMA.
 The standard setting for the bands is two standard deviations, but this can be adjusted for more sensitivity.
+So if you want to explore more, Visit calculator forex profit.

 Trading Signals from Bollinger Bands